 Accessing Archive Center Collections

 Collection-level descriptions of Archive Center holdings can be found in the Smithsonian Institution Resource Information System (SIRIS).
 SIRIS is a public database that contains records for archives, manuscripts, and photographs collections found across the Smithsonian.
 The collection-level records, or catalog records, in SIRIS provide general overviews of collections.
 For example, these records indicate the collections, and provide associated names and subjects and any relevant biographical or historical information.
 In the context of SIRIS, collection-level records often alert the researcher to a collection’s presence in the archive.
-New catalog records are added to SIRIS as they become available and are easily searchable through the Smithsonian Collections Search Center website.
+New catalog records are added to SIRIS as they become available and are easily searchable on the Smithsonian Collections Search Center website or through NMAI Collections Search.
 A complete list of NMAI Archive Center collections is also available on the site.

 A collection-finding aid provides researchers with a detailed description of the contents and arrangement of a given archival collection.
 Each finding aid includes comprehensive biographical and historical notes regarding the creation and provenance of the collection; detailed information about the scope and content, uniqueness, and quality and quantity of the documentation within the collection; a container inventory that lists all folder headings and dates; and information about using and accessing the collection.
 Most Archive Center finding aids are now available online, and new finding aids are added as they become available.
 Links to finding aids can be accessed through collection-level records in SIRIS.